mindofai/mindofai.github.io/_posts/2023-10-11-Why is CloudEvents with .NET and Azure a great Event-Driven solution.md

 <img src="{{site.baseurl}}/CE-12.png"/>

-Here's a simple implementation by David Barkol to help you get started with Cloudevents: https://madeofstrings.com/2018/05/06/publish-and-consume-events-with-cloudevents-and-azure-event-grid/
+Here's a simple implementation by David Barkol to help you get started with Cloudevents [here](https://madeofstrings.com/2018/05/06/publish-and-consume-events-with-cloudevents-and-azure-event-grid/).

 Additionally, if you want to handle legacy producers, this is what it would most likely look like: